-Have you been arrested for a criminal charge Southern California?
+Have you been arrested for a criminal charge in San Diego?
 If so, you probably have many questions and concerns.
 Whether you’re a first-time offender or have experienced a past run-in with the law, there’s a good chance you’re feeling frightened about the prospect of going to jail or facing other consequences, such as a fine.

 Once you are released from police custody, you will typically receive a court date for an arraignment.
 An arraignment is a brief proceeding whereby the judge formally reads off the charges and you, the defendant, have an opportunity to enter a plea, such as “guilty,” “not guilty” or “no contest.”

 If you have used a bail bondsman to post bail then the bondsman earns the premium percentage paid whenever the person in jail is released.

 If the prosecutor’s office does not file charges, the bail premium is still owed since the bail bondsman is simply agreeing to post a bond to ensure that the person is released from jail instead of having to remain in jail until their court date.

 After the arraignment, you will be scheduled for a number of pre-trial hearings and ultimately, a trial.
 The timeframe for your case will vary depending upon the complexity of the case, the seriousness of the charges, how many witnesses are involved, how long it takes to process evidence, and how long it takes for witnesses to be deposed.
 If you opt to plead “guilty,” you will typically receive a court date for sentencing.

 Your attorney can still assist if you choose to plead “guilty” by making a case to the judge that you ought to receive leniency.

 An experienced criminal defense attorney can help you to avoid a trial if you would like to pursue this avenue.
 This can be achieved by negotiating a favorable plea agreement with the prosecutor.
 This can allow you to avoid the time, effort, expense and stress that’s associated with a trial.